joshuabmoore/MPSTime.jl/docs/src/index.md

 - Time-series classification.
 - Univariate time-series imputation across fixed-length time series.

+!!! info "Info"
+    MPSTime is currently under active development.
+Many features are in an experimental stage and may undergo significant changes, refinements, or removals.

 ## Installation
 This is not yet a registered Julia package, but it will be soon (TM)!
 In the meantime, you can install it directly from github: